 - Reporting any inventions and or scientific discoveries made during the course of the project to the Office of Technology Commercialization.

 - Notifying the Property Accounting Department in Financial Affairs if capital equipment (equipment valued at $5,000 or more and having a life expectancy of at least three years) is being transferred between institutions or disposed of.

-Investigators must work with their department administrators to document their level of effort on various research projects.
-A change of more than 25% in the level of effort (e.g., decrease of 100% to 89%, 75% to 67%, 50% to 45% or 10% to 8.9%) requires sponsor notification and approval.
-Note that OSR Grants Officers review all progress reports submitted to NIH and alert department administrators and SAO of level of effort changes.
+Level of Effort - Investigators must work with their department administrators to document their level of effort on various research projects.
+A change of more than 25% in the level of effort (e.g., decrease from 50% to 35% or 5% to 3%) requires sponsor notification and approval.
+Note that OSR Grants Officers review all progress reports submitted to NIH and alert department administrators and SPFO of any level of effort changes.

 Principal investigators are responsible for submitting progress reports, with the assistance of OSR, when required.

 Investigators should consult the Office of Research Development Services and their award document or the NIH eRA Commons to determine if electronic progress reports or paper reports are required.

 SNAP (Streamlined Non-competing Award Process) and RPPR (Research Performance Progress Report)